All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dow, verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

 All right, thanks, Scott Shannon, and thanks to all of you.

-Thanks for being with us, 800-941 Sean.
+Thanks for being with us 800-941 Sean.

-If you want to be a part of this program, Scott Shannon sent me a couple of notes speaking of him, the great broadcasting genius that he is, talking about the saddest news of the day, the loss of our dear friend, you know, as our friend Jim Gray said, greatest of all time, Rush Limbaugh, uh losing his battle with cancer.
+If you want to be a part of this program, Scott Shannon sent me a couple of notes speaking of him, the great broadcasting genius that he is, talking about the saddest news of the day, the loss of our dear friend, you know, as our friend Jim Gray says, greatest of all time, Rush Limbaugh, losing his battle with cancer.

 And, you know, here's a guy, Scott Shannon, and he loves radio.